cronuseo/cronuseo/README.md

 > Example: A developer can call the cronuseo and get a clear answer if User A has the permissions to create Resource B.

-cronuseo is based on modern, open-source foundation which includes Open Policy Agent (OPA), Zanzibar.
+By using Cronuseo, it is possible to create a separate authorization service, effectively separating our policies from our code.
+Controlling access management centrally via a separate authorization service enables you to provide this service to any system that needs to check whether a user can or cannot access its resources.
+Cronuseo is based on modern, open-source foundation which includes Open Policy Agent (OPA), Zanzibar.

 ## Main features: